ml-or-ds-team/ml-or-ds-team.github.io/index.markdown

 <h2>Machine Learning (ML) and Operations Research (OR) - Data Science Team</h2>

 <img src="/pics/Team-Business-People-Success-Teamwork-Group-4630294.png" id="hp" alt="" width="150">
 <p>We are a group of engineers and scientists that share the same interest in Data Science.
-We are data scientists, software developers, subject matter experts, business planning managers, hardware developers, and test engineers. </p>
+We are data scientists, software developers, subject matter experts, business planning managers, hardware developers, and systems engineers. </p>